 This intelligence is then analyzed and used to create meaningful content and make business decisions across many disciplines.

-Social Media Listening is one of the terms most often confused with social media analytics.
+This is one of the terms most often confused with social media analytics.
 But social listening applies to one specific aspect of social media analytics: Learning about your audience.

 The goal here is to uncover what they love, hate, and love to hate – as opposed to any assumptions you may have.
 It’s about getting to know them as people, not just prospects.

-Social Media Monitoring is the second term most often confused for social media analytics.
+And the second term most often confused for social media analytics.
 It’s also thought to be synonymous with social listening, but the two are very different.

 Social monitoring focuses on following social audiences to be alerted to spikes in activity that present either an opportunity you wouldn’t want to miss, or a potential disaster you want to avoid.
 It’s about seeing posts like this in time to respond and avoid a viral crisis:

-Social Competitive Analysis is the process of investigating competitors of your brand and their audience.
+This is the process of investigating competitors of your brand and their audience.
 Because social media is such a transparent medium, social media analytics tools can be applied to brands beyond your own.

 This gives you the advantage of seeing how they serve their customers, what consumers love or hate about them and what new products or services they’re offering.